 Welcome to VIVO’s Crista Dahl Media Library & Archive

-The Crista Dahl Media Library & Archive (CDMLA) at VIVO Media Arts Centre is situated on the stolen Unceded Coast Salish Territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations.
+The Crista Dahl Media Library & Archive (CDMLA) at VIVO Media Arts Centre is situated on the stolen Unceded Territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations.
 We are caretakers of a significant repository of videotapes by artists and independent producers.
 Spanning 60 years of production, its nearly 8000 media works reflect the complexity of video art history.

 Start your search at COLLECTIONS >